 I Had Told My Friends and Family That I Had Testicular Cancer, But Now I Had to Tell My Fourth Grade Students

-I hadn’t seen my students in nearly two weeks and I wanted to get out of the house.
+It had been nearly two weeks since I hadn’t seen my students and I wanted to get out of the house.
 I also knew I had to come clean to them about my surgery.

 As I arrived to school, I met briefly with Brian and the school counselor, Laura.
 I asked them to both join me for morning meeting as I shared the news and to look over the letter I was planning to send to parents.
 They both said they could be there and that the letter looked good.

 The students began trickling in at normal time.
 I was greeted with hugs and smiles.
 Carson, whose mother works in the building, was first.
 He came in to drop off his stuff and saw me.
 A second later, he ran out of the room to get the other “teacher kids.”
 When Sophia walked in, her face lit up and she rushed over to me.